-In addition, the Watch will have basic fitness tracking features, including step counting and a heart rate monitor, with Google also reportedly working on debuting a Fitbit integration into Wear OS with the new watch when it launches.
+In addition, the Watch will have basic fitness tracking features, including step counting and a heart rate monitor.
+Google is reportedly working on debuting a Fitbit integration into Wear OS with the new watch when it launches.

 Google was earlier expected to unveil its first smartwatch alongside the Pixel 6, but the launch was reportedly delayed.